My child already excels in math. Will Mathnasium address their needs?

 Is it any wonder why you have to fight with them to do their homework?
 With many kids, it is easier for them to fight you and not do the work than to put the effort into it only to see failure again.
 After a while, it just doesn't seem worth the effort for them.

 Will a private one-on-one tutor work?

 Unfortunately, in most cases a private tutor is a temporary fix for a long term problem.
 Private tutors only help children "survive" tonight's homework, but they don't address underlying issues.
-In most cases, private tutoring is not going to be a meaningful long term solution.
+Private tutoring is not going to be a meaningful long term solution.
 Your child deserves to have that long-term impact in their math education!

 How is Mathnasium different?

 Great Question!
 The very first thing we do is give your child a skills assessment.
 It is both a written and oral assessment so that we can get a deep understanding of not only what they know, but how they think!
 We sit down with them, put them at ease, and give them an assessment that doesn't feel too easy or too hard.
 Most importantly, we find out HOW THEY LEARN!
 Then we build their trust by giving them a few ideas and strategies that they can use immediately.
 We use the results to build a customized learning plan that targets skill gaps and quickly shows them success.
 In many cases “success” in math is something they have been craving!